idfive/UniCal/README.md

 SEARCH API SETUP
 ---------------
 * Create an index of node type event (events_index) with your chosen search api server.
 Enable title and body fields on the index.
+This is created by default if using unical_features.
 * This is now available via REST at /api/eventsearch/YOUR_TERM.
 This is what powers the events search box.

 GENERAL INFO